Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Numerical Results

 \section{Numerical Results}

-We evaluate vsPAIR on two inverse problems: blind inpainting on MNIST and computed tomography (CT) on the LoDoPaB-CT dataset \cite{Leuschner_2021}.
-The first is a controlled setting where we examine reconstruction quality, sparsity of the learned representations, and the interpretability of uncertainty estimates.
-The second inverse problem concerns CT, and whether these properties hold on a larger-scale problem with more complex image structure and realistic noise. \emph{To ensure reproducibility, elementary code will be made available on Github upon initial acceptance}.
-Details regarding hyperparameter tuning can be found in \Cref{sec:hyp}.
+{We evaluate vsPAIR on a Gaussian baseline with a known posterior, followed by two linear inverse problems: blind inpainting on the MNIST dataset followed by computed tomography (CT) on the LoDoPaB-CT dataset \cite{Leuschner_2021}.
+Finally we conclude with a nonlinear inverse problem, where we infer the initial state of a heat equation evolution simulation.
+Each experiment highlights different strenghts and limitations of the vsPAIR approach.} \emph{To ensure reproducibility, elementary code will be made available on Github upon initial acceptance}.
+Details regarding hyperparameter tuning and network architectures for each experiment can be found in \Cref{sec:hyp} and \Cref{appendix:modeldetails}. {All experiments use deterministic decoders.}